jpetazzo/intro-to-docker/slides/Cmd_And_Entrypoint/Body.md

 <!SLIDE>
 # Using `CMD` and `ENTRYPOINT` together

-What if we want to define a default URL for our container?
+What if we want to define a default message for our container?

 Then we will use `ENTRYPOINT` and `CMD` together.